jaredaritter/todo/README.md

 ## Roadmap/Todo

-- Allow selecting which project to add todo to.
+- Add new selector option on creation of new project.

-* Having an area to manage state will be useful for organizing data.
+- Having an area to manage state will be useful for organizing data.

   - Have a fake DB file?

-* Store state in localstorage as well for reuse
+- Store state in localstorage as well for reuse

-* Break apart project.js into component pieces (think about how it will work for building multiple new projects) (COMPLETED)
+- Break apart project.js into component pieces (think about how it will work for building multiple new projects) (COMPLETED)
-* Flesh out todo items for default project (COMPLETED)
+- Flesh out todo items for default project (COMPLETED)
-* Enable new project form and allow creation of multiple projects (COMPLETED)
+- Enable new project form and allow creation of multiple projects (COMPLETED)

   - Enable form (COMPLETED)
   - Will need to address buildTableBody code for better solution (COMPLETED)
   - clearForm having side effect on todos.
 Take a look.
 (COMPLETED.
 ACTUALLY CAUSED BY HOW BUILDTABLEBODY IS BUILT AND USED ONLY THE DEFAULT PROJECT)

+- Allow selecting which project to add todo to.
+(COMPLETED)

 ## Design Choices